lucian303/silex-skeleton/README.md

 ### Usage

 Clone the repo.
+Run composer.
 Write your code.
 Build your dream (or nightmare).

 Feature requests, bug reports, ideas, discussions, comments, are all very welcome.